chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 {% include picture.html width="603" height="785"
 img="qwiklabs/score_box_of_qwiklabs_GSP302.png" alt="Screenshot of Green Score box of Qwiklabs Hands-on-lab GSP302" class="shadow-none text-center" %}

-The screenshot above shows that there are 6 steps required for completing this lab.
+The screenshot above shows that there are six steps required for completing this lab.
 Combining with the instruction details, they are translated to the following mission statements.

 1. Configure a deployment template and apply it to the Deployment Manager.